Krahe/LazyHolidaysResearch/README.md

 """

-TBD: DEVELOP RUBRIC + EXPAND GRADER TO NEW QUESTIONS(?)
+TBD: DEVELOP RUBRIC + EXPAND GRADER TO NEW QUESTIONS(?) -> re-introduce English Lit!
 RUN ON MORE MODEL CLASSES (Grok?)
-WRITE UP FINDINGS MORE FORMALLY (Caw!)
 NEW MEMETICS / ARK INTEGRATIONS (Caw!!)